Rnd-Guy/Prototype-shooter/README.md

 Created using visual studio 2015 and SFML 2.3.2. (http://www.sfml-dev.org/)

 #####Compiling:
 If you have visual studio 2015, it should be sufficient to download the repository and load up the solution file (.sln)
+(As of v0.4.0 use of "__declspec(noinline)" means code will only compile with visual studio)

 #####Folders:
 -build-debug: Where the debug .exe can be found